catalyzeio/stratum-docs/organization-addremove-users.md

 ## Adding Users to an Organization

-Adding users to an organization is managed through an invitation process controlled via the dashboard.
+Adding users to an organization is managed through an invitation process controlled via the dashboard or the CLI.

+### Dashboard User Invites

 Log into the [Stratum Dashboard](https://stratum.catalyze.io) with an admin or owner account for the organization that you want to manage.